 - Tree species/classification – Valuable trees are those that are hardy, durable, highly adaptive, and tree from objectionable characteristics (i.e. healthy trees).
 These variables will likely factor into your final appraisal

-- Condition of tree – A healthy, well maintained tree has higher value and this condition will thus factor into your appraisal
+- Condition of tree – A healthy, well-maintained tree has a higher value and this condition will thus factor into your appraisal

 - Location of tree – If your tree served a function or benefit in its location, that will play a part in the value it holds to the property

 For questions about tree care or the value of the trees on your property, contact Omni Tree Service today!